diego1q2w/antaeus/README.md

 `Iteration 9` - Added the health check service for the bus.

 `Iteration 10` - Added the `MontlyEvent` which emulates "that" external factor that starts the process (every 1st of each month).

+`Iteration 11` - Added the `pleo-antaeus-retrier` service which will run in an independent container.
+It will communicate with the `pleo-antaeus-scheduler` via RabbitMQ events.

 ## Developing

 Requirements: